SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 ```json
 [{"requestId": .. },{"requestId": .. },{"requestId": .. }]
 ```

+The maximum POST size is limited to 32k bytes.
+This is approximately 25 Submit Certificate requests in each API call and is capped at that limit.

 **Response** application/json body will provide success and error responses, depending on the status of certificates.